bekras10/wucupid-public/README.md

-# WUCupid
+# WUCUPID

-WUCupid was a student-built matchmaking platform for Washington University in St. Louis students.
+WUCUPID was a student-built matchmaking platform for Washington University in St. Louis students.
 It let students register with a WUSTL email, complete a personality/preference survey during an open cycle, and view mutual matches once the matching window opened.

 The live service has been shut down.
 This repository is preserved as a public technical archive and portfolio project.